Ileana Sărăroiu

 Ileana Sărăroiu (/ro/) (25 September 1936, Valea Voievozilor, Dâmbovița County - 12 May 1979, Unirea, Călărași County) was a Romanian singer of traditional and popular folk music.
-Her two signature songs are: "Doi voinici din Valea Mare" (Two Handsome Lads from the Valea Mare) and "Unde e Târgoviștea" (Where is Târgoviște?).
+Her two signature songs are: "Doi voinici din Valea Mare" (Two Handsome Lads from Valea Mare) and "Unde e Târgoviștea" (Where is Târgoviște?).
 The first is a song about two lads who go hunting and encounter two sisters whom they end up marrying.
 The second is the story of a sad old mother who waits for her son in a train station.
 She does not see anybody come except a girl who she has never seen before; the girl turns out to be the wife of her son.

 While singing at a wedding reception, Sărăroiu suddenly collapsed and died from a brain aneurysm in 1979 at the age of 42.